-Electronic Waiver Request means permission from Ecology to submit paper applications, submittals, and DMRs instead of submitting them electronically.
-Permittees must submit a completed "Electronic Waiver Request" form (ECY 070-381) to receive a waiver.
-Ecology typically only grants Electronic Waivers to permittees that do not have a computer, printer, or internet connection.
+Electronic Reporting Waiver means permission from Ecology to submit paper applications, submittals, and DMRs instead of submitting them electronically.
+Permittees must submit a completed "Electronic Reporting Waiver Request" form (ECY 070-381) to receive a waiver.

-Equivalent Stormwater Management Documents means manuals of BMPs approved by Ecology and subject to public review and comment.
+Equivalent stormwater management documents means manuals of BMPs approved by Ecology and subject to public review and comment.